 Satellite Projects: Blosc and numexpr

 As many other open sources libraries, PyTables stands in the shoulders of giants, and makes use of amazing libraries like HDF5 or NumPy for doing its magic.
-In addition to that, in order to allow PyTables push against the hardware I/O and computational limits, it leverages two high-performance packages: Blosc and numexpr.
-Blosc is in charge of compressing data efficiently and at very high speeds so as to overcome limits imposed by the I/O subsystem, while numexpr allows to get maximum performance from computations in CPU when querying large tables.
+In addition to that, and in order to allow PyTables push against the hardware I/O and computational limits, it leverages two high-performance packages: Blosc and numexpr.
+Blosc is in charge of compressing data efficiently and at very high speeds to overcome the limits imposed by the I/O subsystem, while numexpr allows to get maximum performance from computations in CPU when querying large tables.
 Both projects have been substantially improved by the PyTables crew, and actually, they are quite popular by themselves.

 It has been a long way since PyTables started 20 years ago.
 We are happy to have helped in providing a useful framework for data storage and querying needs for many people during the journey.

 Many thanks to all maintainers and contributors (either with code or donations) to the project; they are too numerous to mention them all here, but if you are reading this and are among them, you should be proud to have contributed to PyTables.
-In hindsight, the road may have been certainly bumpy, but it somehow worked and many difficulties have been surpassed; such is the magic and the grace of Open Source!
+In hindsight, the road may have been certainly bumpy, but it somehow worked and many difficulties have been surpassed; such is the magic and grace of Open Source!